 Course placement for German

-Learn how to get placed into your first German course at the University of Minnesota - Twin Cities campus.
+Learn how to get placed into your first German course at the University of Minnesota Twin Cities.

 What is your most recent level of foreign language study?